Do you want to read and write the Russian cursive alphabet?

 For example: can you decipher this note?

 Any success?
 If yes, then you can now stop reading this article.

 If not, continue reading.
-You’ll learn everything you need to know about the Russian cursive handwriting.
+You’ll learn everything you need to know about the Russian cursive writing.

 Here’s an overview of all the letters in the Russian alphabet – both capital and lowercase.